vanessavargas/vanessavargas/README.md

 A student enthusiast and passionate about technology!!
 - I’m currently learning JavaScript, ReactJS, Java e Spring Boot;
 - I'm have a degree in a System Information, in Unisinos;
-- I'm undergraduate student of the Internet Systems Technology, in IFRS;
 - And I'm graduate student of the MBA of Project and Agile Methodologies.

 <div>